-The only two rules you have to follow are: no drugs and no alcohol.
+Actually, we don't have any rules.
+But we have something called frames, that are as important to consider and to follow as a rule.
+They are: no drugs and no alcohol.
 As a DI you have to serve as a good example for others and you have to be fully aware of what you are doing at all times.
-This is why we have these rules.
-They apply for the duration of the programme, though the alcohol rule does not apply if you go away from the college during open weekends in the periods where you are based at the college.
+The frames apply for the duration of the programme, though the alcohol rule does not apply if you go away from the college during open weekends in the periods where you are based at the college.

 You will almost certainly need a visa for the country where you go for your project period.
 If you travel over land to the project, there will probably be some countries on the way that require visas as well.
 This we help you with during the preparation – so be sure to have a passport valid for at least 3-4 years!

 CICD is a residential college.
-Each team has “their own” building with bedrooms, bathrooms, kitchen and lounge.
+We have 3 accommodation buildings with bedrooms, bathrooms, kitchen and lounge.
 You will most likely be sharing a room with a team mate or two.

 No, the periods in the programme cannot be changed.
 The education is not one, where you only learn certain skills - you also learn to practice team building , to organise yourself as well as smaller and bigger groups, you practice how to plan and how to make things happen, and you learn a lot about attitudes.